DViteri2/Sports-Analytics/README.md

 This repository contains the code and data for a football sports analytics project.

+## Overview

+In this project, I performed data preprocessing, model training, and prediction tasks using various machine learning techniques.
+The main objectives were to clean and prepare the data, train multiple regression models, perform hyperparameter tuning, and make predictions on the target variable, GAIN.
+The project includes scripts for processing the dataset, training different models, and saving the predictions.

 ## Project Structure

 - `Sports_Analytics_Football.py`: Main script for data processing, model training, and prediction.